-Injured Hawke's Bay cat drags leg-hold trap for 30 hours into arms of SPCA inspector
+Injured Hawke's Bay cat drags leg trap for 30 hours into arms of SPCA inspector

 The tabby cat, which had to have its leg amputated, had been trapped in a spring-loaded leg hold trap near Dannevirke.

-Leg-hold traps are not illegal but their use is restricted under the Animal Welfare Act 1999.
+Leg-hold traps are not illegal but their use is restricted under the Animal Welfare Act.
 No leg-hold trap can be used in any area where there is a probable risk of catching a pet animal.

 The eight-month-old tabby cat, now called Morehu, was found on a rural property.